xaratustrah/manar/README.md

 # ManaR

 ManaR (previously called PyMTG) is yet another Magic: The Gathering (TM) utility written in Python.
 Organize your MTG cards, deck and strategy using an object oriented interface to mtg cards.
 It uses the JSON database files from [http://mtgjson.com/](http://mtgjson.com/).
 So please download the set files from there.
+Copyright notice: Magic: The Gathering (TM) and all card names and artworks are copyrighted material and belong to their owners.

 ![image](rsrc/screenshot.png)